Estimation of spatio-temporal model by deep learning

 In geostatistics, Gaussian processes are commonly used to model spatial and spatio-temporal data because they allow for straightforward prediction of the variable of interest at unmeasured sites while quantifying the uncertainty of the prediction.
 In this context, the data are considered to be a realization of a Gaussian random field, whose covariance function needs to be estimated from the data.
 A classical approach for inference is to select a parameterized family of covariance functions and then choose the parameters that maximize the likelihood associated with the data.
 In practice, this approach often becomes a bottleneck, as even evaluating the likelihood function can quickly become computationally expensive when dealing with large amounts of data, especially in spatio-temporal settings.
 Therefore, it is desirable to have methods that allow for deducing the parameters of a covariance model without relying on the likelihood function.

 Recently, several methods using neural networks (notably CNNs and GNNs) have been proposed to address this issue.
-The main approach aims to train a neural network capable of identifying the parameters of a covariance function based on a realization of a Gaussian random field with that covariance (Gerber et al., 2022, Lenzi et al., 2023, Wikle et al., 2022, Sainsbury-Dale et al., 2023).
+The main approach aims to train a neural network capable of identifying the parameters of a covariance function based on a realization of a Gaussian random field with that covariance (Gerber and Nychka 2021; Lenzi et al. 2023; Sainsbury-Dale et al. 2023).
+It can be considered a Simulation-Based Inference (SBI) approach, also called amortized inference.